cyph/pqcrypto.js/packages/mceliece/README.md

-# mceliece.js
+# mceliece

 ## Overview

-The [McEliece](https://en.wikipedia.org/wiki/McEliece_cryptosystem) post-quantum asymmetric cipher compiled to WebAssembly using [Emscripten](https://github.com/kripken/emscripten).
+The [McEliece](https://en.wikipedia.org/wiki/McEliece_cryptosystem) post-quantum asymmetric cypher compiled to WebAssembly using [Emscripten](https://github.com/kripken/emscripten).
 A simple JavaScript wrapper is provided to make McEliece easy to use in web applications.

 The parameters are configured to slightly above 128-bit strength.

-The underlying cipher implementation in use is [McBits](https://tungchou.github.io/mcbits).
+The underlying cypher implementation in use is [McBits](https://tungchou.github.io/mcbits).

 ## Example Usage